gabrielmeyr/gabrielmeyr.github.io/_posts/2015-8-21-An-Example-of-Event-Listeners-server-on-and-Closures-in-NodeJS.md

 If you are listening for a `request` event, be sure to include `res.end();` at the conclusion of your callback function to keep the client from hanging on, endlessly waiting for a request.

-.on is a method that the http object inherits from the EventEmitter class.
+.on is a method that the http module inherits from the EventEmitter class.

-Here's the sample server I made in this tutorial
+Here's the sample server I made using the Tuts+ tutorial:

 ```
 var http = require('http');